-ESM 501 Principles of Environmental Systems Analysis and Management I 3CR
+ESM 501 Principles of Environmental Science and Ecosystem Management I 3CR

 This first course of a year-long in-depth investigation into our environment will focus on the scientific principles that underlay the concept of sustainable environmental systems.
 Learning to think about the environment with an emphasis on sustainability will lead us to pollution and waste prevention instead of only focusing on clean up and disposal.
 Future environmental scientists must focus on preservation of ecosystems rather than a few select species, environmental restoration, conservation of resources, and the stabilization of our world’s human population.

 ESM 502 Principles of Environmental Science and Ecosystem Management II 3CR

 This second course of a yearlong in-depth investigation or our environment will focus on the sustainability of natural resources and environmental quality for the maintenance of human societies.
 Since the industrial revolution, humans have been exploiting non-renewable resources at an alarming rate.
 New technology is permitting the harnessing of renewable resources but changing world views is difficult when entire economies are reliant on the use of non-renewable resources.
 Learning to think about the environment with an emphasis on sustainability will lead us to pollution and waste prevention instead of only focusing on clean up and disposal.
 The future of the world’s plant and animal populations including humans is dependent upon the sustainable use of resources and a decrease in the subsequent pollution, especially in the face of climate change.